SJ429/PythonWithApi/README.md

 ## Part I - WeatherPy

 #Observations:

-Latitude vs. Temperature Plot
-There is one city in the northern hemisphere with temperature of about 40 degrees Celsius.
+1. For the Latitude vs. Temperature Plot, there was one city in the northern hemisphere with temperature of about 40 degrees Celsius.

-Latitude vs. Humidity Plot
-The humidity level is not beyond 100% in any city in the northern or the southern hemisphere and one city in the northern hemisphere is about at 0% humidity.
+2. For Latitude vs. Humidity Plot, the humidity level was not beyond 100% in any city in the northern or the southern hemisphere and one city in the northern hemisphere was about at 0% humidity.

-Latitude vs. Wind Speed Plot
-There are 2 cities with wind speed of 10 or more degrees and these cities are located in the northern hemisphere.
+3. For Latitude vs. Wind Speed Plot, there were 2 cities with wind speed of 10 or more degrees and these cities were located in the northern hemisphere.

 Scatter plots were built to display the following relationships: